divy-sh/animus/README.md

 - First package release.
 Can be found here - https://pkg.go.dev/github.com/divy-sh/animus@v0.0.1

 ### v0.0.2

 - Refactor packages to have better names so that there are no potential naming conflicts - https://pkg.go.dev/github.com/divy-sh/animus

+### v0.0.3

+- Add these functions
+    - GETSET, INCR, INCRBY, INCRBYFLOAT

+- Added key based locking instead of locking the store globally, leading to huge increase in concurrency.

 # License